rodneyshupe/Cookbook/Recipes/Sides/Garlic-Smashed-Potatoes.rst

 ----------

 1. Set the Anova Sous Vide Precision Cooker to 190F.
-2. Combine all ingredients in a large zipper lock or vacuum seal bag.
-   Seal the bag using the water immersion technique or a vacuum sealer on the moist setting.
-Place the bag in the water bath and set the timer for 1 hour.
+2. Combine all ingredients in a large zipper lock or vacuum seal bag; seal using the water immersion technique or a vacuum sealer on the moist setting.
+Place in the water bath and set the timer for 1 hour.
-3. When the timer goes off, remove the bag from the water bath.
-Remove the potatoes from the bag and place on a foil-lined baking sheet.
+3. When the timer goes off, remove the bag from the water bath, then pull the potatoes out and place on a foil-lined baking sheet.
 Heat broiler to high.
-4. Use the flat side of a drinking glass or measuring cup to smash potatoes into flat rounds about 1/4- to 1/2-inch thick.
-Drizzle potatoes with some of the infused garlic oil from the cooking bag.
+4. Smash potatoes into flat rounds about 1/4- to 1/2-inch thick with the flat side of a drinking glass or measuring cup; drizzle with some of the infused garlic oil from the cooking bag.
-5. Broil potatoes until golden brown and crisp, about 5 minutes.
-Flip potatoes and broil until golden brown on second side, about 5 minutes.
+5. Broil until golden brown and crisp, about 5 minutes.
+Flip and broil until golden brown on the second side, about 5 minutes.
 Serve.